Why practical experience is important for law students

 Skills to develop before studying law

-It is also helpful to develop close reading skills and critical analysis of complex textual material.
-Much of what is done as a law student and lawyer will involve careful reading and understanding of judicial opinions, documents, statutes and other written materials.
+Developing close reading skills and critical analysis of complex textual material is also helpful.
+Much of what a law student and lawyer does will involve careful reading and understanding of judicial opinions, documents, statutes, and other written materials.

-Finally, gaining a realistic view of the practice of law before entering law school is vital.
-It is a good idea for students to take advantage of opportunities to shadow, network, or be mentored by practicing lawyers.
+Finally, it is vital to gain a realistic view of the practice of law before entering law school.
+Students should take advantage of opportunities to shadow, network, or be mentored by practicing lawyers.

 Opportunities for practical experience while studying

-Law students can often find mentors within their existing networks and affiliations, using relevant student clubs, law school resources, and the faculty.
+Law students can often find mentors within their existing networks and affiliations using relevant student clubs, law school resources, and the faculty.

 Internships